 The legislature has historically provided for the award and forfeiture of gaintime to be utilized by the department as a management tool to control inmate behavior and motivate program participation.
 Florida statutes authorize the department to award and forfeit gaintime.
 There are statutory guidelines for gaintime awards based on offenses and/or prior criminal history.

-For additional information on gaintime, please visit our Gaintime FAQs or call the department's Inmate Classification Office at 850-488-9859.
+For additional information on gaintime, call the department's Inmate Classification Office at 850-488-9859.

 All victims of crime, relatives of minors, and/or homicide victims have a right to be notified prior to an inmate's release from prison.
 The department can provide written notification 30-120 days prior to the inmate's release.
 In the event of a court action that causes an inmate's immediate release, notification is provided as soon as possible, based on the victim's current contact information.
 Each State Attorney's Office is responsible for providing the most current address of the victim to the department.
 The victim or the victims' family should notify the department in writing, if the victim's address or telephone number changes.
 We can also provide automated notification if the victim is registered with our VINE Service.